Linux hosted agents

 Select the agent image to delete > Delete.

-Note: If you are prompted that the agent image is currently in use, follow the link/s to each hosted agent queue on the Delete Image message to change the queue's Agent image (from the Base Image tab) to another agent image.
+Note: If you are prompted that the agent image is currently in use, follow the link/s to each Buildkite hosted queue on the Delete Image message to change the queue's Agent image (from the Base Image tab) to another agent image.

 On the Delete Image message, select Delete Image and the agent image is deleted.